-As part of the General Plan update program, the City of Carlsbad is developing a Climate Action Plan to help the city meet state goals for reducing greenhouse gases while supporting a community goal of promoting a sustainable environment.
+As part of the General Plan update program, the City of Carlsbad has developed a draft Climate Action Plan to help the city meet state goals for reducing greenhouse gases while supporting a community goal of promoting a sustainable environment.
 A Climate Action Plan is a long-range strategy to reduce emissions of greenhouse gases, which include carbon dioxide, methane, nitrous oxide and water vapor.
-Carlsbad’s Climate Action Plan will set a baseline for past and current emissions, forecast future emissions and establish targets by which to reduce future emissions.
-It also will discuss potential environmental benefits that result from different methods of reducing emissions.
-The Climate Action Plan will complement land use, mobility and other policies in the updated General Plan to reduce greenhouse gas emissions.
+Carlsbad’s Climate Action Plan sets a baseline for past and current emissions, forecast future emissions and establish targets by which to reduce future emissions.
+It also discusses potential environmental benefits that result from different methods of reducing emissions.
+The Climate Action Plan complements land use, mobility and other policies in the updated General Plan to reduce greenhouse gas emissions.

-Rather than requiring each development in the city, whether public or private, to devise its own reduction method, the Climate Action Plan will identify specific actions to reduce emissions on a citywide basis.
-The Climate Action Plan will also promote environmental best practices that conserve energy and, as a result, may reduce costs for the general public.
+Rather than requiring each development in the city, whether public or private, to devise its own reduction method, the Climate Action Plan identifies specific actions to reduce emissions on a citywide basis.
+The Climate Action Plan also promotes environmental best practices that conserve energy and, as a result, may reduce costs for the general public.
 For example, producing electricity from sustainable sources, such as solar panels, could result in long-term savings.

 In 2005, Gov. Arnold Schwarzenegger issued an executive order that included the following targets for California: